ejdostal/elist_analysis/README.md

 2021: 5% (4/76 orders)
 2022: 0% (Potential data issue)

-While refund rates for iPhones were notable, overall sales volume was low, which limits the conclusions we can draw about product quality or customer satisfaction.

 **Apple AirPods Headphones | 5% Average Refund Rate**
 2019: 6% (545/8575 orders)